pixelastic/meetups.pixelastic.com/app/_posts/2016-02-09-humantalks-february-2016.md

 Then I started getting lost in the talk.
 Some of the concepts he talked about were too alien to what I experience everyday that I had trouble understanding what it was really about.
-In the end he suggested a way to still rationalize those various independant parts, buy building a Platform that lets users build their own tools, even if they do not know how to code.
+In the end he suggested a way to still rationalize those various independant parts, by building a Platform that lets users build their own tools, even if they do not know how to code.
 This platform would get its data from a Referential that is accessible company-wide and hold the only real trustable source of data.
 And finally, the IT departement will